TanStack/table/docs/guide/sorting.md

 The default sorting function for all columns is inferred from the data type of the column.
 However, it can be useful to define the exact sorting function that you want to use for a specific column, especially if any of your data is nullable or not a standard data type.

-You can determine a custom sorting function on a per-column basis using the `sortingFn` column option.
+You can determine a custom sorting function on a per-column basis using the `sortFn` column option.

 By default, there are 6 built-in sorting functions to choose from: